 By Lori AthertonAugust 9, 2017

 Eve Brensike Primus, ’01, knows she has a reputation for being a tough professor.
 It’s her love of the law and of teaching that pushes her to demand excellence from her students.
-That academic rigor has garnered Primus the 2017 L. Hart Wright Award for Teaching Excellence.
+That academic rigor has garnered Primus the 2017 L. Hart Wright Award for Excellence in Teaching.

 “I’m touched that students selected me to receive this award,” Primus said.
 “It shows they understand that I truly do care about teaching, and they understand why I expect so much of them.”